mello-io/mello-io/README.md

 education:
   [
-    "Self taugh Red-Teamer with a focus on Cyber Defence", "🎓 Master's in Digital Forensics & Cyber Security", "🎓 Bachelor's in IT Infrastructure Management & Cyber Security", ]
+    "Self taught Red-Teamer with a focus on Cyber Defence", "🎓 Master's in Digital Forensics & Cyber Security", "🎓 Bachelor's in IT Infrastructure Management & Cyber Security", ]